Public holidays in Malaysia: Religious and ethnic

 Muslim holidays are highly prominent in Malaysia.
 The most important of these is Hari Raya Puasa (also called Hari Raya Aidilfitri) which is the Malay translation of Eid al-Fitr.
 It is generally a festival honoured by the Muslims worldwide marking the end of Ramadan will the fasting month.
-In addition to Hari Raya Puasa, they also celebrate Hari Raya Aidiladha (also called Hari Raya Haji referring to its occurrence after the culmination of the annual Hajj or Hari Raya Qurban), Awal Muharram (Islamic New Year) and Maulidur Rasul (Birthday of Prophet Muhammad).
+In addition to Hari Raya Puasa, they also celebrate Hari Raya Aidiladha (also called Hari Raya Haji referring to its occurrence after the culmination of the annual Hajj or Hari Raya Qurban), Awal Muharram (Islamic New Year) and Maulidur Rasul (Birthday of Muhammad).

 Malaysian Chinese typically hold the same festivals observed by Chinese around the world.
 Chinese New Year is the most prominent, lasting for 15-days and ending with Chap Goh Mei (十五暝).
 Other festivals celebrated by Chinese are the Qingming Festival, the Dragon Boat Festival and the Mid-Autumn Festival.

 Malaysian Indians of the Hindu faith celebrate Deepavali, the festival of light, while Thaipusam is a celebration in which Hindu pilgrims from all over the country meet at the Batu Caves.

 The most important Sikh festival is the Sikh new year or Vaisakhi festival.
 Other important days are Lodi and Gurpurab.

 Other Indian and Indochinese communities observe their new year celebrations at around the same time, such as Pohela Boishakh of the Bengalis and Songkran (water festival) of the Thais.
 People in the northern states do celebrate the Thai festival of Loy Kratong.

 Wesak (Malay for Vesak), the Buddhist festival commemorating Buddha's birth, is a public holiday.
 Malaysia's Christian community observes most of the holidays observed by Christians elsewhere, most notably Christmas and Easter.
 Good Friday, however, is only a public holiday in the two Bornean states.
 The harvest festivals of Gawai in Sarawak and Kaamatan in Sabah are also important for East Malaysians.

 New Year's Day, Chinese New Year, and the start of the Islamic calendar are all public holidays.